 Despite popular belief, AR and VR aren’t just for the retail industry.
 Although these technologies are becoming more of the norm, especially during the “retail apocalypse,” other industries are leveraging them.

-For example, customer case studies are one “storytelling” content format that are powered by AR, VR, and AI.
+For example, customer case studies are one “storytelling” content format that is powered by AR, VR, and AI.

 3. Invest in data

-Another trend we have seen during the 2010 decade is a focus on “big data.”
+Another trend we have seen is a focus on “big data.”
 Although data is still important for marketers and entrepreneurs, the type of data that is important has shifted over the years.

 For example, many marketers continue to focus on “vanity metrics” when analyzing content performance.
 However, an increasing number of businesses are investing more of their resources into data — specifically predictive analytics.